 Education: distinguishing what's fair use from what needs permission

 There is considerable online help for determining fair use.
 Just Google "fair use."
 The charge to administrators, however, is more difficult than that.
 You must figure out how to get people who need it to look for it, and make it easy to get permission when fair use is not enough for a proposed use.
 A thoughtful, realistic and widely disseminated copyright policy is the most important first step in this undertaking.
 Putting information online is a good first step, but it is not enough.
-The Crash Course has been online for more than 15 years and there is still a need for copyright education on campus.
+The Copyright Crash Course has been online for more than two decades and there is still a need for copyright education on campus.

 The easiest thing to understand is that fair use does not cover all our activities.
 These are examples of the kinds of activities that probably require permissions of some sort on most campuses:

 In today's environment, institutions are responsible for the copying our employees do; thus, this copying is "institutional copying."
-Most people would agree that fair use is insufficient to cover all the copying that a university user might need to perform to fully utilize print library materials.
+Most people would agree that fair use is insufficient to cover all the copying that a university user might need to perform to fully utilize library materials.
 Our potential liability should give us all the incentive we need to address these issues directly.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.